-Appendix 2 - Board champion and link role descriptions
+Appendix 2 - Board link role description

-- The Board may appoint members to champion and / or link roles.
-In doing so the Board will take account of members': - Committee and other commitments, such as Chairing and Senior Independent Director responsibilities; - any particular expressions of interest or areas of expertise; and - any potential conflicts of interest. - The Board Secretary will maintain a record of Board champion and link appointments. - The Board will review the appointments annually, at which meeting each link or champion will provide a brief update on their activity during the year.
-The impact of the roles will be considered as part of the assessment of the Board's effectiveness. - The Board and individual members fulfilling either a champion or link role must ensure that: - the role does not encroach on actions and activities that are the responsibilities of staff with relevant delegations; - the role does not encroach on actions and activities that are the responsibility of the whole Board or one or more of its Committees; - other Board members do not neglect the matters relevant to the champion or link role: - the role does not impair a member's ability to fulfil their responsibilities for holding management to account.. - Views expressed by members fulfilling champion or link roles should be representative of the views of the Board or at least not conflict with the agreed position of the Board on any matter.
+- The Board may appoint members to link roles.
+In doing so the Board will take account of members': - Committee and other commitments, such as Chairing and Senior Independent Director responsibilities; - any particular expressions of interest or areas of expertise; and - any potential conflicts of interest. - 2 The Board Secretary will maintain a record of Board link appointments. - The Board will review the appointments annually.
+The impact of the roles will be considered as part of the assessment of the Board's effectiveness. - 4 The Board and individual members fulfilling a link role must ensure that: - the role does not encroach on actions and activities that are the responsibilities of staff with relevant delegations; - the role does not encroach on actions and activities that are the responsibility of the whole Board or one or more of its Committees; - other Board members do not neglect the matters relevant to the link role; - the role does not impair a member's ability to fulfil their responsibilities for holding management to account.. - Views expressed by members fulfilling link roles should be representative of the views of the Board or at least not conflict with the agreed position of the Board on any matter.